 8. Before I close, let me highlight a few of our scholarship recipients this year.

-20. Thank you and have a wonderful evening.
+18. Thank you all, and have a wonderful evening.